CommitteeOfZero/polyversal-coz-linux-patcher/docs/TROUBLESHOOTING.md

 For other script actions besides installing a patch, e.g. nuking a prefix or installing the A;C Proton build, see [the full docs on the CLI mode](/docs/GENERAL-INFO.md#cli).

-## Nothing worked and everything is broken!
-HELP!
+## Nothing worked and everything is broken! *HELP!*

 First of all, calm down.
 Yelling isn't going to get us anywhere.

-Now, if you're still having issues then there are a couple of things you can try:
+Now, if you're still having issues then there are a couple things you can try:

-- Check the most recent logs in the `logs` folder generated in the script's directory for any obvious errors that may have occurred in your last run.
+- [Check the logs](#check-the-logs) for any obvious errors that may have occurred in your last run.

 - Open a GitHub issue describing the problem that occurred.
 This is a great choice since others that have the same issue can then find the thread in the future.

-- Ask for help in the `#bug-reports` channel in the official CoZ Discord (and bring the most recent logs!).
+- Ask for help in the `#bug-reports` channel in the official CoZ Discord (and bring some logs!).

 If you find a solution to your problem, please feel free to open a pull request to adjust the script logic or to add the problem and its solution to this page.
 This is a growing page and a community effort, so any and all contributions are very appreciated.